 “Having a built-in community of other residents, all you have to do is open your door to find a neighbor, or go to the dining hall to find 40 more,” says Fean.
 “The opportunities are always there in independent living — if someone wants to get involved, they’re able to do so.”

 While it may seem counter-intuitive, moving into a senior living community can actually help foster elder independence.
+The cost of an independent living community may be even be less than remaining at home.
 These communities provide the resources and amenities older adults need to maintain physical, mental, and social autonomy.

 Not all elders want to make the move to an independent living community, but there are still ways you can help your loved one stay independent for as long as possible in their own home.
 Help support your aging relative’s independent spirit by encouraging them to remain involved in family life and their favorite activities.